CenturyLinkCloud/PublicKB/Release Notes/2017/2017-11-17-cloud-platform-release-notes.md

   Should you have additional questions, please contact your Sales Representative or email help@ctl.io.

+__Cloud Application Manager__

+* __AWS Optimization and Analytics available for U.K. based customers__

+  AWS Optimization and Analytics for companies legally based in the United Kingdom is Live!
+From the AWS Provider, CAM org administrators, will be permitted to automatically complete [share-shift migrations](https://www.ctl.io/knowledge-base/cloud-application-manager/cloud-optimization/partner-cloud-integration-aws-existing/) or provision [new]( https://www.ctl.io/knowledge-base/cloud-application-manager/cloud-optimization/partner-cloud-integration-aws-new/) AWS accounts for consolidated billing, analytics, and platform level support.

 ### Bug Fixes (1)

 __DCC General Bug Fixes__